Al C. Kalmbach

 The magazine was well received by model railroaders, and the young publisher carried the entire press run (272 copies) by streetcar to be mailed.
 By July paid circulation exceeded a thousand copies.
 Growth continued, but the magazine was not a big success.
 Model Railroader (Kalmbach eventually dropped its definite article) became profitable after three years.
 It took Kalmbach seven years to pay off the loans used to launch the magazine.

 Al Kalmbach did much to popularize the hobby.
 His main interest was operation.
 He enjoyed being the dispatcher at the Model Railroad Club of Milwaukee, and published many articles on operation.
 He also wrote a book, How to Run a Model Railroad, under the name Boomer Pete.

 Kalmbach was a driving force in bringing model railroaders from across the US and Canada to Milwaukee for the founding convention of the National Model Railroad Association in September 1935.
 Model Railroader (MR) would serve as the official publication of the NMRA in the early years.
 For his efforts he was awarded Honorary Life Member No. 1, and received the NMRA's 30th anniversary award.

 In 1940, business was good enough for Kalmbach to launch another magazine about railroads in general with the simple title of Trains.
 From its first issue dated November 1940, it grew quickly from an initial circulation of just over 5,000.
 Trains reflected Kalmbach's interest in prototype railroading.
 Both magazines remain the flagships of the company, which has since expanded to include a portfolio of more than a dozen magazines, hundreds of books, and many videos.

 World War II introduced paper rationing, which impacted the growth of the Kalmbach Publishing Company.
 At the end of the war, MR circulation was about 20,000.
 By 1950, MR circulation had grown to more than 100,000, thanks in part to a boom in interest in model railroading.

 Kalmbach was a tireless promoter of the hobby of model railroading.
 In 1949 Kalmbach Publishing launched a national ad campaign promoting the hobby to the general public.
 Ads were placed in major publications, with a circulation of 42 million.
 During 1952–53, Kalmbach was president of the Hobby Industry Association of America.

 Kalmbach was an early booster and benefactor of the National Model Railroad Association (NMRA).
-His legacy today is the Al C. Kalmbach Memorial Library, located in the NMRA headquarters in Chattanooga, Tennessee.
+One tribute to him was the NMRA naming their research library the A. C. Kalmbach Memorial Library, which was located in the NMRA headquarters in Chattanooga, Tennessee (now closed).

 Kalmbach died in 1981 of Parkinson's disease.

-(Some information taken in part from "A. C. Kalmbach, 1910-1981", Model Railroader Magazine, January 1982, P80-81.)